7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 I will note that if you choose to use Behr’s Chalk Paint for your cabinets, you will need to include an extra step.
 Since it is chalk paint you will have to use wax on top of the paint.
 But the outcome is beautiful and will hold up for years!

-Like I said, to avoid sanding the glossy honey-toned vanity you need to get a good primer.
+To avoid sanding the glossy honey-toned vanity you need to get a good primer.
 After asking a few other home DIYer friends, I found that the best primer was actually Behr’s Kitchen, Bath, and Trim stain-blocking primer and sealer.
-Not only does the acrylic paint stick to the gloss but it covers the oak color in just one coat.
-Plus its quick drying time is perfect for painting the vanity in just one day.

-Not to mention it has a smooth finish, without the need to lightly sand.
+It also has a smooth finish, without the need to lightly sand.

 paint honey oak bathroom cabinets without sanding them